 Every home is different, but likely, the main water valve is near the perimeter of the house, at ground level, near your water meter.
 If the water pipes are visible (in the basement, for example), follow them until you reach the main inlet and valve.
 It is possible your shut off valve could be in a crawl space, closet or somewhere out of the way, but it should be in plain sight.
 Be sure to ask the previous home owner before you move in or check the home’s blueprints for a clue.

-2. Where if your circuit box, and is it properly labeled?
+2. Where is your circuit box, and is it properly labeled